Work.Store Purchase History

 No digital visibility into in-store purchases

-Customers had no way to view in-store purchases in their account.
-Returns required paper receipts.
-Exchanges involved store associates manually looking up transactions.
-No consistent digital record existed.
+Customers had no way to see in-store purchases in their account.
+Returns often required a paper receipt, and store associates had to manually look up transactions.
+There was no reliable digital record across channels.

 The solution